Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Sunday's over/under is 5.8 points lower than the two team's combined 49.8 points per game average.

-- These two squads combine to surrender 37.5 points per game, 6.5 fewer than this contest's over/under.
+- This contest's total is 6.5 points more than the 37.5 these two squads combine to surrender per game this season.

-- The Cardinals and their opponents have scored an average of 49.9 points per game in 2020, 5.9 more than Sunday's total.
+- The average total in Cardinals games this season is 49.9, 5.9 points more than Sunday's over/under of 44.

 - The 45.3 PPG average total in Panthers games this season is 1.3 points more than this game's over/under.